Forums

 The CRE Finance Council Announces New Chairs for Industry Forums

-New Chairs and Chair-Elects Introduced at Annual June Conference
+New Chairs and Chair-Elects Introduced at Annual Conference this Week

-The CRE Finance Council (CREFC) announced new Chairs for the 2025-2026 industry Forums.
-The new Forum leadership was elected at CREFC’s Annual June Conference in New York City on Tuesday.
+The CRE Finance Council (CREFC) today announced new Chairs for their 2026-2027 industry Forums.
+The new Forum leadership was elected at CREFC’s Annual June Conference in New York City this week.

 CREFC’s Forums represent specific market constituencies that drive the U.S. commercial real estate finance industry.
 Forums include: